inotdream/PCT-patches/README.md

 ### Steps to create a container

-Download the Lineage18.1-houdini.tar.gz template from Release section.
+Download a template from the Release section, recommended to use lineage19.1-x86_64-houdini-magisk-gapps.tar.gz

-When creating containers **Don't check the box** `Unprivileged container`, enter the password as you wish, it won't take effect.
+When creating containers **Don't check the box** `Unprivileged container`, enter any password as it won't take effect.

-Allocate Storage space not less than 5GB, memory not less than 4GB, turn off Swap, that is, fill in 0.
+Allocate rootfs storage space not less than 5GB, memory not less than 4GB, turn off Swap by setting it to 0.

-Configure the network IPv4 choose DHCP, IPv6 choose any option, the container will get a stateless IPv6 address.
+Configure the network IPv4 to DHCP, and any IPv6 option will work as the container will get a stateless IPv6 address.

+If you want to disable IPv6, add androidboot.disable_ipv6=1 to the lxc.init.cmd parameter [Only supported by templates released on GitHub].

 After creating the container, go to Resources and add a Mount Point, with Path set to `/data`, and recommended size not less than 25GB.

-{Optional} Click Add to add a Mount Entry, with Source Path `/dev/dri`, Target Path `/dev/dri`, and Create Type set to `dir`.
+[Optional] Click Add to add a Mount Entry, with Source Path `/dev/dri`, Target Path `/dev/dri`, and Create Type set to `dir`.

 This parameter is equivalent to manually writing `lxc.mount.entry: /dev/dri dev/dri none bind,optional,create=dir` in the configuration file.

-Next, go to the Options menu and change the terminal type (Console mode) to `shell`, otherwise you cannot access the container terminal in WebUI.
+Next, go to the Options menu and change the Console mode to `shell`, otherwise you cannot access the container terminal in WebUI.

 Change Apparmor profile to `unconfined`, and check `AutoDev` and `FUSE` in Features.